bdorney/CMS_GEM_Analysis_Framework/README.txt

         will include the string "_iEtaX_" to ensure they are unique.

-        Within each "SectorEtaX" folder will be nbConnect number of TDirectory's labeled "SectorPhiY" for Y = {1, 2, 3}.
+        Within each "SectorEtaX" folder will be nbConnect number of TDirectory's labeled "SectorPhiY" for Y = {1, ... , nbConnect}.
 Similarly to the above, the TObject's stored in the Uniformity::SectorPhi struct will be stored directly in this "SectorPhiY" TDirectory; they will represent only distributions from this (iEta, iPhi) value.
 Again, the TName's for each TObject here will include the string "_iEtaXiPhiY_" to ensure they are unique.